beccapearce/CV/README.md

 #### University College London (Sep 2011 to June 2015)

-- Linguistics, BA Hons 2:1
+- Linguistics with International year

 Linguistics is the study of language, its processing in the brain, the sounds that form it and how it's put together.
-I did this course with an international year spent at Ca Foscari, University of Venice.
+I did this course with an international year spent living in Venice.

 ## <a name="experience">Previous Work Experience</a>